Hacker demands money from Swiss bank BCGE

 In potentially the latest case of a breach of customer information at a financial firm, an anonymous person or group using the Twitter moniker Rex Mundi claimed it had hacked the Genevan cantonal bank's servers and downloaded more than 30,000 emails by Swiss and foreign clients.

-The hacker included names, addresses and messages to the bank from two people it said were BCGE clients, and said the remainder of the data it had stolen would be make public later on Friday if it was not paid 10,000 euros (7,774.69 pounds).
+The hacker included names, addresses and messages to the bank from two people it said were BCGE clients, and said the remainder of the data it had stolen would be make public later on Friday if it was not paid 10,000 euros ($11,779).

 Neither the identity of the self-described hacker nor the client data could be verified by Reuters.